MineLittlePony/minelittlepony.github.io/pages/skinning.md

 path: "help"
 css: "skinning"
 title: "Skinning guide"
-description: "Learn how to draw your own skin for Mine Little Pony mod, how to turn your character into pegasus, how to add a hat to your pony and other interesting things!"
+description: "Learn how to draw your own skin for the Mine Little Pony mod, how to set the race of your character, how to add a hat to your character and other interesting things!"
 ---

 ## Contents